 Getting to Bridal Veil Falls

-The distance to the Bridal Veil View lookout along the Prince Henry Cliff Walk is also about 0.8km, but it’s a much easier walk that avoid a steep descent.
+The distance to the Bridal Veil View lookout along the Prince Henry Cliff Walk is also about 0.8km, and is a very easy walk that avoids the steeper descent to the Round Walk Lookout.

 Featured Guides